 What is a Quitclaim Deed?

-Quitclaim deeds do not come with any warranties, which means that there is no guarantees that the title is free and clear of any back taxes or encumbrance claims.
+Quitclaim deeds do not come with any warranties, which means that there is no guarantee that the title is free and clear of any back taxes or encumbrance claims.

 Fraudulent Quitclaim Deed Factors